briandelmsft/SentinelAutomationModules/Deploy/readme.md

 5. Add the IP ranges obtained in step 1
 6. **Save**

-> Note: To maintain these IP restrictions, these steps will need to be repated when updating the STAT solution.
+> Note: To maintain these IP restrictions, these steps will need to be repeated when updating the STAT solution.